chris-t-fernando/build-cicd-stack/README.md

 1. Clone the repo
 2. Create your VPC, NSGs, IAM configs etc
 3. ./build.ps1
+    - For more verbose output and progress reports, run it with the --debug parameter
-4. The script gives some high level debug info about what its doing, and any progress milestone messages it gets back from the instance
+5. The script gives some high level debug info about what its doing, and any progress milestone messages it gets back from the instance
-5. You can monitor the progress of the build in detail by SSHing into the instance and tailing /var/log/user-data.log
+6. You can monitor the progress of the build in detail by SSHing into the instance and tailing /var/log/user-data.log
-6. Once complete, you'll be prompted to:
+7. Once complete, you'll be prompted to:
     - Change the admin password for sonarqube
     - Complete the initial config of Jenkins.
 The script will give you the first time setup code to enter into the Jenkins web UI